 The dangers of a cell phone

 Risks associated with using a smartphone range from blue light exposure to radiofrequency radiation.
-These things can disrupt sleep patterns, harm your vision, and even increase the risks of things like brain tumors.
+These things can disrupt sleep patterns, harm your vision, cause changes in brain activity, and reaction times (source).

 There have also been many studies that connect cell phone usage to a lower sense of self-esteem and behavioral problems.
 You’ll need to research carefully before you make your decision.

 Should parents limit their children’s use of technology?